Ninth Avenue derailment: Aftermath

 On September 23, the report of the Board of Rapid Transit Railroad Commissioners laid most of the blame for the accident on motorman Kelly, but some on the towerman, Cornelius Jackson, who was said to have been away from his post at the time of the accident.
 On October 2, the coroner's jury held both responsible.

 Kelly claimed the train had been displaying the correct disks for Ninth Avenue; Jackson claimed it had not.
 The train's conductor, J.W.
 Johnson, who had the job of setting the disks on the train, backed Kelly, and so did the company, since station guards had identified the train as Ninth Avenue at every stop it had made before the accident.

 However, the coroner's jury found that Kelly should have seen that the signal indicated the switch was set for Sixth Avenue, and that he was driving recklessly fast.
 Nevertheless, Kelly, who went missing after the accident, told a fellow motorman immediately afterwards that Jackson had been "trying to do him," accusing Jackson of having previously changed disks on the signal tower at the last second, forcing Kelly to back onto the other tracks, thus losing time and getting in trouble with the railway company.

 Kelly could not back onto the other tracks this time because of his speed, which he explained had been due to the guards at 59th Street having called out 42nd Street as the next stop.
 Kelly was making up lost time on what he thought would be a straightaway to 42nd Street, not realizing until it was too late that the switch had actually been set for the curve to Sixth Avenue.

 Jackson was convicted of second degree manslaughter but his conviction was later overturned.
 Kelly was arrested in San Francisco in June 1907, almost two years after the accident.
-He was convicted of manslaughter in the second degree and was sentenced to 1 1/2-2 1/2 years in prison.
+He was convicted of manslaughter in the second degree and was sentenced to 18 to 30 months in prison.
 In February 1909, Kelly escaped from Sing Sing prison with another inmate he met while building a new prison at Bear Mountain, due to the bad food and brutal treatment.
 At the time Kelly had only six months left of his sentence as he was a model inmate.
 When the other inmate became ill, Kelly refused to continue on alone, and the two were subsequently captured.